camunda-community-hub/process-execution-automator/README.md

 Process-execution-automator executes scenario.
 One scenario pilot a process.

-It is possible to execute multiple scenario at the same time to handle a use case like "generate 100 process instances/minute on process Review, 5 process instances per second on process Expense."
+It is possible to execute multiple scenarios at the same time to handle a use case like "generate 100 process instances/minute on process Review, 5 process instances per second on process Expense."

 Automator does not start a Camunda Engine; it communicates with it.
 It can be a Camunda 7 server or a Camunda 8 server.